kenxsantos/project-management-tool/README.md

 - Integrated Zustand for state management, enabling optimistic UI updates and faster interactions.
 - Add dnd-kit sensors to move task item to different devices.
 - Sort the list of projects to the ascending order (latest).
+- Fetch only projects belong to the user.

 ## ⚙️ Tech Stack
 - **Frontend**: Next.js / React, TailwindCSS, Framer Motion, Axios